dsoprea/go-static-site-builder/README.md

 # Features

-- Provides a simple builder tool to populate widgets.
+- Provides a simple builder type to populate widgets into nodes.
-- Builds hierarchical website content as a general structure.
+- Expresses website content as a general, hierarchical node structure.
-- Website structure is serializable and therefore storable so that tit can be modified and rerendered later.
+- Website structure is serializable and therefore storable so that it can be stored, recalled, modified, and rerendered later.
-- When the website is rendered, it is first rendered as intermediate content and then rendered and HTML content.
-This allows us to produce lightweight markup but offload the actual HTML production to a third-party tool.
-This also enables you to debug content issues in the HTML by inspecting the intermediate content.
+- When the website is rendered, it is first rendered as intermediate content and then rendered as HTML content.
+This allows us to focus on producing lightweight markup while being able to offload the actual HTML production to a third-party tool that specializes in that.
+This consequently enables you to debug content issues in the HTML by inspecting the intermediate content.
 - The intermediate content supports multiple dialects.
 This project comes with a [Markdown](https://daringfireball.net/projects/markdown) dialect.